RHYME11/Calculators/README.md

 |-----|------|------|------|----|----|----|----|----|----|----|
 | 20  | E2   | 1.633 | 0.73 | 1  | -  | 2  | -  | -  | -1  | -1  |

-Leaving any blank space before a true input value can cause errors in processing the data.
+Leaving any blank space before a true input value can cause errors in processing the data. </br>

 #### TODO
-Make t1/2 as optional.
-Sometimes people just need unit convert. t1/2 is not necessary.
+Convert python to c++.